-A compromise among these three factors will yield the best solution for your particular situation.
+A compromise among these three factors will yield the best solution to your particular situation.
 After the speaker system has been placed, the crossover point needs to be set for maximum benefit.
-While the 18" driver in the 118S is fully capable of accurately reproducing frequencies above 350 Hz, setting the crossover point this high makes time alignment and spatial alignment very difficult, and the large 18" woofer will start to "beam".
-Beaming occurs when lower frequencies are emitted in an approximately omnidirectional pattern while higher frequencies are emitted more on axis.
-For the 118S this occurs above crossover points of 350 Hz.
-If the crossover point is set too high and the subwoofer is placed far from the mid/high packs, bass frequencies will sound like they are being produced in two different locations.
-Most listeners cannot locate the origin of frequencies below about 150 Hz.
+While the 15" driver in the 215S is fully capable of accurately reproducing frequencies above 350 Hz, the bandpass enclosure has been designed to acoustically roll off frequencies above 170 Hz, thereby decreasing distortion and boosting the frequencies below 170 Hz.
+Thus, the crossover point must be set lower than about 130 Hz to ensure that all frequencies are reproduced.
 Setting the crossover point too low (below 80 Hz) will not take full advantage of the subwoofer as it puts too high of a demand on the mid/high packs.
-For these reasons, we recommend a crossover point ranging between 80 Hertz and 200 Hertz, depending on the placement of the speakers.
+For these reasons, we recommend a crossover point ranging between 80 Hertz and 130 Hertz, depending on the placement of the speakers.

-A good starting point is around 120 Hz.
-The output level of the subwoofer(s) should be matched by ear to the output level of the mid/high pack cabinets by adjusting the level control at the crossover (if it has one) or at the power amplifiers.
-Normally, the output of the mid/high pack cabinets is subjectively higher than that of the subwoofers, so a balance can be achieved by turning down the mid/high frequency signal at or before the power amplifiers.
+The output level of the subwoofer(s) should be matched by ear to the output level of the full range cabinets by adjusting the level control at the crossover (if it has one) or at the power amplifiers.
+Normally, the output of the full range cabinets is subjectively higher than that of the subwoofers so a balance can be achieved by turning down the mid/high frequency signal at or before the power amplifiers.